ovh/docs/pages/bare_metal_cloud/dedicated_servers/comment-deposer-ou-recuperer-des-donnees-sur-un-serveur-dedie-via-sftp/guide.en-gb.md

 - A [dedicated server](https://www.ovhcloud.com/en-gb/bare-metal/) with a GNU/Linux distribution installed
 - An FTP client that supports SFTP connections (this tutorial uses [FileZilla](https://filezilla-project.org/))
-- Administrative access via SSH to your server
+- Access via SSH to your server

 ## Instructions